Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Datasets

 \subsection{Ida-BD}

-We offered a new dataset, Ida-BD, obtained from the WorldView-2 (WV2) satellite with very-high-resolution images taken in November 2020 and July 2021 for pre-disaster and September 2021 for post-disaster.
+A new dataset, Ida-BD, obtained from the WorldView-2 (WV2) satellite with very-high-resolution images taken in November 2020 and July 2021 for pre-disaster and September 2021 for post-disaster is offered along with this paper.
 The satellite imagery was collected close to New Orleans, Louisiana, one of the most heavily impacted areas during Hurricane Ida in late August 2021 (Figure \ref{studyarea}a).
 The WV2 satellite provides panchromatic images with spectral resolution of 450--800 nm and spatial resolution of 46 cm.
 The panchromatic images in this dataset were first orthorectified by Apollo Mapping to 0.5 m/pixel.
-We then created 87 image pairs (pairs of pre- and post-disaster images at the same location) with a size of 1024 x 1024 pixels.
-The resolution of these images was finer than the ones in the xBD dataset.
-Similar to xBD, we used polygons to represent building segments and provided four damage categories.
+The work then created 87 image pairs (pairs of pre- and post-disaster images at the same location) with a size of 1,024 $\times$ 1,024 pixels.
+The resolution of these images is finer than the ones in the xBD dataset.
+Similar to xBD, polygons were used to represent building segments and provided four damage categories.
 All annotations were done by the in-house team with quality control procedures using Labelbox \citep{labelbox_labelbox_2022}.
-The annotation procedure is shown in Figure\ref{studyarea}b.
-We first annotated building polygons in pre-disaster images to avoid incorrect building boundaries due to damage.
-Then, by overlapping the annotation of building boundaries, we classified building damage for each building based on post-disaster images.
+The annotation procedure is shown in Figure \ref{studyarea}b.
+Building polygons were first annotated in pre-disaster images to avoid incorrect building boundaries due to damage.
+Then, by overlapping the annotation of building boundaries, building damage was classified for each building based on post-disaster images.
 All annotations, including building boundaries and damage levels, were reviewed several times by experts on the team.
-The comparison of damage class distribution in xBD and Ida-BD datasets is shown in Table \ref{tab_xbd_class_dist}.
-Ida-BD shows more damaged buildings at all levels in terms of pixel counts compared with xBD except for the class of destroyed buildings.
-Due to the small size of the dataset, it is hard to use it directly for training a model from scratch; therefore, we leveraged domain adaptation using a pre-trained model on the xBD dataset for training and evaluation on this dataset.
-Since the xBD dataset includes various disaster types, the class distribution of xBD dataset is quite different from Ida-BD dataset.
-To address this shift in target distribution, we updated the class weights in the loss function according to the new distribution.
-We also use aggressive data augmentation for scaling and normalization to model transfer knowledge from the dataset with different resolution and RGB distribution.
-We have made this dataset publicly available at DesignSafe-CI \citep{lee_ida-bd_2022}.
+The damage levels were labelled as per the criterion introduced by the xBD dataset and are specified as --- no damage, minor damage, major damage and destroyed --- for each building.
+Figure \ref{damage_example} shows the examples of building identified as destroyed, major damage, and minor damage in Ida-BD dataset.